appsody/stacks/incubator/java-microprofile/README.md

 # Java Microprofile Stack

 The Java Microprofile stack provides a consistent way of developing microservices based upon the [Eclipse MicroProfile® specifications](https://microprofile.io).
-This stack lets you use [Maven](https://maven.apache.org) to develop applications for [Open Liberty](https://openliberty.io) runtime, which includes OpenJDK with container-optimizations in OpenJ9.
+This stack lets you use [Maven](https://maven.apache.org) to develop applications for [Open Liberty](https://openliberty.io) runtime, that is running on OpenJDK with container-optimizations in OpenJ9.

 The Java Microprofile stack uses a parent Maven project object model (POM) to manage dependency versions and provide required capabilities and plugins.

-This stack is based on `adoptopenjdk/openjdk8-openj9` and `Open Liberty v19.0.0.5`.
+This stack is based on OpenJDK with container-optimizations in OpenJ9 and `Open Liberty v19.0.0.5`.
 It provides live reloading during development by utilizing `loose application` capabilities.

 ## Templates